amindotb/aibee/README.md

 # AI-BEE
-Albee project.
+Albee assessment project.

+## Discriminator
+### TL;DR
+This project has been created based on AI-Bee assessment.
+Some of the project descriptions were not clear to me so I decided to send an email but I didn't get any answer until now.
+I provide my questions below here and hope to be seen and complete the rest of it.

+At the test description, mentioned: " Input: product code or product name, the user's ID, and the invoice final amount. "
+1. : Does the product have a price on its model, or should we send the amount (like what the above says) to compute the discount?
+Also, by according to the description it says, return discount (value) or -1.
+What should we do with this amount or price?
+2. : Why should we use "user's ID"?
+I think a product will be selected by id, and by considering its category discount and its price, we can calculate the discount.
+So what is this "user's ID" mean?

 ## Installation
 First things first, create a file with `.env` name in root directory like `.env.example` file.
-Run
+Run the below command to install dependencies:
 ```
 $ npm install
 ```
-to install dependencies.

 ## Docs
 Run
 ```
 $ npm start
 ```
-Navigate to `/docs/products` or `/docs/categories` to see Swagger documents.
+and navigate to `host:port/docs/products` or `host:port/docs/categories` to see Swagger documents.

 ## Running standalone app
 To run the app stand alone: